Encaustic tile: History

 Encaustic or inlaid tiles enjoyed two periods of great popularity.
-The first came in the thirteenth century and lasted until Henry the Eighth's reformation in the sixteenth century.
+The first came in the 13th century and lasted until the English Reformation under Henry VIII of England in the 16th century, which eschewed and removed much medieval church decoration along with the policy of the dissolution of the monasteries.

-The second came when the tiles caught the attention of craftsmen during the Gothic Revival era, who after much trial and error mass-produced these tiles, and made them available to the general public.
+The second period of popularity came when the tiles caught the attention of craftsmen during the Gothic Revival era, who, after much trial and error, mass-produced encaustic tiles, and made them available to the general public.
 During both periods, tiles were made across Western Europe, though the centre of tile production was in England.
 Companies in the United States also made encaustic tile during the Gothic Revival architecture style's period.
 The American Encaustic Tiling Company of Zanesville, Ohio, was active until 1935.
 However, in the 1930s, encaustic tiling began to lose ground to more affordable glass and vitreous glass tiles.

 Manufacture

 Modern encaustic tiles use a two-shot moulding process.
 The 'inlay' colour is moulded first.
 For multiple colours, a mould with cavities for each colour is used and the individual colours are filled carefully.
 This coloured clay is then placed face-down in a mould that is backfilled with the body colour.
 The tiles are then fired.

 The manufacture of encaustic clay tiles may be seen today at the Jackfield Tile Museum, one of the Ironbridge Gorge museums.